tanikush/alert-intelligence/README.md

 ## Key design decisions

 - **SQLite by default** — swap for Postgres in `config.py` for production;
-  every storage call is a thin wrapper so this is a localized change
+  every storages calls is a thin wrapper so this is a localized change
 - **Rule-based, auditable scorer** — not a black-box ML model.
 On-call engineers can see exactly *why* an incident scored the way it did, which is what actually earns trust in an alerting system